This is a demo site.Purchase now

 <script setup>

-// Option 1: Require any paid plan
+// Option 1: Require specific plans

 definePageMeta({